dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 fired.

-I do have some lone munitions ships near Keflavik, and these are ordered to stay put!
+I do have some lone munitions ships near Keflavik, and these are ordered to stay put\!
 I do not want them wandering around alone, where they can blunder into some old SS and die.
 They are not to go anywhere until escorts arrive (probably TG Algonquin) in a few days.